gomorpheus/morpheus-apidoc/source/includes/_provisioning_settings.md

-requireEnvironments | Use this to enable / disable requiring environment selection showPricing | Use this to enable / disable showing pricing hideDatastoreStats | Use this to enable / disable hiding datastore stats crossTenantNamingPolicies | Use this to enable / disable cross-tenatn naming policies reuseSequence | Use this to enable / disable reusing naming sequence numbers cloudInitUsername | Cloud-init username cloudInitPassword | Cloud-init password
+requireEnvironments | Use this to enable / disable requiring environment selection showPricing | Use this to enable / disable showing pricing hideDatastoreStats | Use this to enable / disable hiding datastore stats crossTenantNamingPolicies | Use this to enable / disable cross-tenant naming policies reuseSequence | Use this to enable / disable reusing naming sequence numbers cloudInitUsername | Cloud-init username cloudInitPassword | Cloud-init password